jiazhen-rong/scmtVT/README.md

 # scmtVT

 This GitHub contains the beta version of the Single Cell Mitochondrial Variant Test (scmtVT) package.<br/>
-It implements a zero-inflated beta-binomial (ZIBB) test to identify cells that are significant for a given variant of interest in scRNA-seq data with mitochondrial enrichment.
+It implements a zero-inflated beta-binomial (ZIBB) test to identify cells that are significant for a given variant of interest in scRNA-seq with mitochondrial enrichment data.

 ### Installation